 As part of our work, we considered whether there were any risks of significant weakness in the Council's arrangements for securing economy, efficiency and effectiveness in its use of resources.
-We have not identified any risks of significant weakness from our work to date.
-This is an ongoing process and if any risks of significant weakness are identified these will be reported in the Auditor's Annual Report.
+We have not identified any risks of significant weakness from our work to date, see joint Annual Auditors Report for 2021/22 and 2022/23 for further details.